shafiemukhre/llamadeploy-docker/README.md

 INFO:     Uvicorn running on http://0.0.0.0:4501
 ```

+Go to docker, click exec and run `pip install -r requirements.txt`

-Create a new terminal tab and run
+Create a new terminal tab and run `llamactl deploy deployment.yaml`